willaguiar/ASC_and_heat_transport/Results_summary.md

 <img width="500" alt="Screenshot 2023-11-23 at 11 00 11 am" src="https://github.com/willaguiar/ASC_and_heat_transport/assets/8506963/3c2e32ef-725b-4f19-961f-1fa0a6fabfdf">

 The correlations are particularly high for the seasonality (r $\ge$ 0.8, lower row), and are around r=0.5-0.6 at depth for the interannual correlations (middle row).
 The regressions are in the right direction at depth for the surface and deep regimes - a weaker (less westward) ASC results in a southward heat transport anomaly.
 The reverse regime relationship seems to be in the wrong direction?
 In the reverse regime the ASC is eastward (positive), so a negative regression means that a stronger eastward ASC is linked to stronger southward transport.
 How does that work?

+3.

+## Planned work we would like to add to this:

+* Repeat the correlation analysis on an eddy / mean decomposition of the heat transport.
+Maybe this will tell us something about the dynamics?
+* Regional analysis.
+People care about single ice shelves.
+Do we find stronger or weaker correlations at depth for smaller regions?
+Do a few regional case studies in different regimes to test. e.g. Ross Sea, Totten basin, Wilkins etc.

+## Other analysis ideas that we may or may not need to follow up on:

+* How does the heat transport variability change with ASC strength? i.e. does the standard deviation (over a month or so timescale?) correlate with ASC strength? e.g. similar dynamics to Ellie's paper.

+* Can we get some observational evidence? e.g. a single mooring where we find that the ASC at depth is correlated with the onshore heat transport (but not the depth average ASC).

+* Is there any way to get more at the dynamics of why the ASC is related to the heat transport?
+Dynamical possibilities:
+1. The ASC strength change is a passive response to changes in the depth of isopycnals.
+Upward movement of isopycnals allows more access of warm CDW on deeper isopycnals.
+This would explain the negative correlations in both the reverse and surface/deep regimes, because upward moving isopycnals correspond to both weaker westward transport (surface / deep) and stronger eastward transport (reverse).